kachurun/create-solid-storybook/README.md

 Creates a fully working Solid + Storybook 8 project using Vite and essential addons.

+> **Note:**
+> In some monorepo setups, if you use a package manager other than npm (such as `bun` or `pnpm`), you may encounter errors related to peerDependencies after scaffolding.
+In that case, run your package manager's install command in the generated folder:
+>
+> ```bash
+> cd <folder-name>
+> bun install # or pnpm install, depends on your package manager.
+> ```
+>
+> In the worst case, you may need to manually update the `package.json` file in your new project to align dependency versions with those used in your monorepo or workspace.

 ---

 ### 2. `@kachurun/storybook-solid-vite` & `@kachurun/storybook-solid`